scalalogo/scalalogo.github.io/en/2_language_basics.md

 }
 ```

-TODO examples
+We will use it in the example below to create a triangle - a green one if the size is greater than 100, a red one otherwise.
+Try changing the value of size and see the result.

+<iframe height="600" frameborder="0" style="width: 100%; overflow: hidden;" src="https://embed.scalafiddle.io/embed?sfid=okXrWZp/47"></iframe>

 It is also possible to depend a value assinged to a variable on some condition in a very concise way like this: `val s = if (n >= 0) n else -n`.
 This snippet assigns the value of n to s if n is non-negative and the opposite number (-n) if n is negative - either way, the value of s won't be negative.

-We will use it in the example below to create a triangle - a green one if size is greater than 30, a red one otherwise.
-Try changing the value of size and see the result.
+We will use it in the example below - it's very similar to the previous one, take a look.

-TODO iframe
+<iframe height="600" frameborder="0" style="width: 100%; overflow: hidden;" src="https://embed.scalafiddle.io/embed?sfid=okXrWZp/28"></iframe>

 ## Loops